 Using uplift modelling allows the retailer to optimise the promotional spend

-Retailers can apply relevancy in a more accurate way— and focus in on the latest opportunities.
-Overall marketing spend can actually decrease when it is concentrated solely on those who will actually take action, rather than all customers.
+Retailers can apply relevancy more accurately— and focus on the latest opportunities.
+Overall marketing spend can decrease when it is concentrated solely on those who will take action, rather than all customers.

-• “Lost Causes” will not buy.
+- “Lost Causes” will not buy.
 The retailer can save the cost of mailing to them.
-And, by not sending them this irrelevant mailing, when there is another item for which these customers are identified “Sure Things” or “Persuadables” (this does vary by product and offer)—they are more likely to pay attention to the communication.
+And, by not sending them this irrelevant mailing, when there is another item for which these customers are identified as “Sure Things” or “Persuadable” (this does vary by product and offer)—they are more likely to pay attention to the communication.

-• The “Sleeping Dogs” not only will not buy, but they also make react negatively to the campaign.
+- The “Sleeping Dogs” not only will not buy, but they also will react negatively to the campaign.
 The retailer saves on the cost of mailing, and on the potential loss of business that could result by disturbing them.

-With the objective of using communications wisely, it pays to segment customers into these groups and to focus in on the “Persuadables” – the one group that can produce true incremental business.
+To use communications wisely, it pays to segment customers into these groups and to focus on the “Persuadable” – the one group that can produce true incremental business.

 One catalogue retailer made the move to uplift modelling and found that they were able to slash the volume of catalogues sent in half—while increasing actual incremental revenue by 75%.